 This is a complete process of replicative transposition for DNA transposons and retrotransposons.

-TY element in yeast and copia element in Drosophila whereas Tn3, Tn5 and phage Mu follows the replicative mechanism for transposition.
+TY element in yeast and Copia element in Drosophila whereas Tn3, Tn5 and phage Mu follow the replicative mechanism for transposition.

 Our additional resources related to this topic:

 - Bacterial transposons, Is elements, composite transposons, transposons and antibiotic resistance.

 - Transposons in Drosophila, transposons in maize, transposons in yeast.